-Criteria for Terminations Provious # of

-OFFENSE Previous # of Years to Review
+Offense Previous # of Years to Review

 Crimes Against Persons

 Felony Aggravated Assault 10

 Family-Related Offenses, Non-Violent

 Endangering the Welfare of a Child - Felony 10

-Bigamy 10
+Bigamy . •

 Incest

+Homicide-Related Offenses

-Homicide-Related Offenses General Definition: The killing of one human being by another.
+General Definition: The killing of one human being by another.
+20

-1st Degree Murder 20

-Vehicular Homicide, 2nd or 3rd degree manslaughter 10
+1st Degree Murder Vehicular Homicide, 2nd or 3rd degree murder, manslaughter 20 10

 Kidnap 10

-Sex-Related Offenses 10
+Sex-Related Offenses

-Rape

-Deviate Sexual Intercourse 10
+Rape Deviate Sexual Intercourse 10

-Aggravated Sexual Assault
+Aggravated Sexual Assault 10

 Statutory Rape, Felony

 Robbery-Related Offenses

-General Definition: The taking or attempting to take anything of value under

-confrontational circumstances from the control, custody, or care of another person 10

-by force or threat of force or violence and/or by putting the victim in fear of
+General Definition: The taking or attempting to take anything of value under confrontational circumstances from the control, custody, or care of another person by force or threat of force or violence and/or by putting the victim in fear of immediate harm.
+10

-immediate harm.

 Crimes Against Property

 Arson

-General Definition: To unlawfully and intentionally damage or attempt to damage 10

-any real or personal property by fire or incendiary device.
+General Definition: To unlawfully and intentionally damage or attempt to damage any real or personal property by fire or incendiary device.
+10

 Burglary/Breaking and Entering-Related Offenses

-General Definition: The unlawful entry into a building or other structure with the 10

-intent to commit a felony or a theft.
+General Definition: The unlawful entry into a building or other structure with the intent to commit a felony or a theft.
 10

 Destruction/Damage/Vandalism of Property Offenses

-General Definition: To willfully or maliciously destroy, damage, deface, or F

-otherwise injure real or personal property without the consent of the owner or the 5

-person having the custody or control of it, excluding arson offenses.
+General Definition: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having the custody or control of it, excluding arson offenses.
+5

 Crimes Against Society

-Felony Drug/Narcotic-Related Offenses

-General Definition: The violation of laws prohibiting the product, distribution, 10

-and/or use of certain controlled substances and the equipment or devices utilized 10

-in their preparation and/or use, excluding DUI offenses.

-Misdemeanor Drug/Narcotic-Related Offenses

-Manufacturing Methamphetamine in Federally Assisted Housing

-General definition: Conviction for drug-related criminal activity for the production or Lifetime Ban

-manufacture of methamphetamine on the premises of federally-assisted housing.

-Lifetime Sex Offender Registrant

-General Definition: Identification of a lifetime registration requirement for the Lifetime Ban

-applicant as a registered sex offender in one or more jurisdictions covered by the search.
-(Note that requirements for registration vary by locale and may require the
+Felony Drug/Narcotic-Related Offenses General Definition: The violation of laws prohibiting the product, distribution, and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use, excluding DUI offenses.
+10 Misdemeanor Drug/Narcotic-Related Offenses Manufacturing Methamphetamine in Federally Assisted Housing General definition: Conviction for drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally-assisted housing.
+Lifetime Ban Lifetime Sex Offender Registrant General Definition: Identification of a lifetime registration requirement for the applicant as a registered sex offender in one or more jurisdictions covered by the search.
+(Note that requirements for registration vary by locale and may require the individual to actively register themselves by law in some states.

-searon.
-Triote that requirements for registration vary by locate and may require the

-individual to actively register themselves by law in some states.
 Some states prohibit discrimination on the basis of registration as a sex offender.)
-Weapons Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices, or other deadly weapons.
+Lifetime Ban Weapons Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices, or other deadly weapons.
 10

-\ Unless a person can demonstrate that their record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
-A household with a member whose record indicates an offense with an asterisk ("\") may only be admitted to the HCV program if the member whose record indicates the offense is no longer a member of the household.
+^{} Unless a person can demonstrate that their record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
+A household with a member whose record indicates an offense with an asterisk ("") may only be admitted to the HCV program if the member whose record indicates the offense is no longer a member of the household.